-- Route and connect an appropriately sized DC positive wire (marked red) from the inverter's positive DC terminal (Item 11, Figures 1-2 and 1-3; Item 13, Figure 1-5) to one end of the fuse/disconnect assembly (or circuit breaker). - 4.
-Connect a short wire (same rating as the DC wires) to the other side of the DC circuit breaker (or one end of the fuse/disconnect assembly) and the other end of that short wire to the positive terminal of the battery bank (see Figure 2-1 or Figure 2-2 for reference).
+Route and connect an appropriately sized DC positive wire (marked red) from the inverter's positive DC terminal (Figure 1-2, Item 9; Figures 1-4 & 1-5, Item 12) to one end of the fuse/disconnect assembly (or circuit breaker).

+- 4. Connect a short wire (same rating as the DC wires) to the other side of the DC circuit breaker (or one end of the fuse/disconnect assembly) and the other end of that short wire to the positive terminal of the battery bank (see Figure 2-1 or Figure 2-2 for reference).
 This is essential to ensure even discharging across the entire battery bank. - 5.
-Ensure the DC wire connections (on the batteries, inverter, and DC circuit breaker/fuse) are flush on the surface of the DC terminals, and all hardware used to hold these connections are stacked correctly (see Figures 2-7 and 2-8).
-Verify all DC connections on the inverter are torqued correctly (see Table 2-1), and the total cable distance from the inverter to the battery is within the requirement of Section 2.4.1 (DC Wire Sizing). - 6.
+Ensure the DC wire connections (on batteries, inverter, and DC circuit breaker/fuse) are flush on the surface of the DC terminals, and all hardware used to hold these connections are stacked correctly (Figures 2-7 and 2-8).
+Verify all inverter DC connections are torqued correctly (see Table 2-1), and the total cable distance from the inverter to the battery is within the requirement of Section 2.4.1 (DC Wire Sizing). - 6.
 Once the DC connections are completely wired and tested, coat the terminals with an approved anti-oxidizing spray. - 7.
-If the batteries are in an enclosure, perform a final check of the connections to the battery terminals, then close and secure the battery enclosure. - 8.
-Route an appropriately sized DC ground wire (see Table 2-2) from the inverter's DC chassis ground connection to a dedicated system ground. - 9.
-Once the entire installation is complete and all connections verified, close the fuse disconnect (or circuit breaker) to provide power to the inverter.
+If the batteries are in an enclosure, re-check all connections to the battery terminals, and then close and secure the battery enclosure. - 8.
+Route an appropriately sized DC ground wire (see Table 2-2) from the inverter's DC chassis ground connection to a dedicated system ground. - Once the entire installation is complete and all connections verified, close the fuse disconnect (or circuit breaker) to provide power to the inverter.